 Look, we get it.
 As an advertiser, you need to know which marketing channels are driving incremental sales.
 That’s how you optimize your spend, your partnerships and your entire marketing plan.

 Customer journeys are really complex.
 They also vary from sector to sector.
-The key is to figure out what percentage is incremental and what that means for your business.
+The key is to figure out what your definition of incrementality is, what that means for your business and how you’ll measure that within your affiliate marketing program.

-For example, one of the biggest misconceptions about incremental marketing is that only new customer sales qualify as incremental ones.
-But that really depends on a company’s size and brand awareness.
+For example, one of the biggest misconceptions about incremental results in marketing is that only new customer sales qualify as incremental ones.
+But such a metric really depends on a company’s size and brand awareness.

 For a small company, a reasonable affiliate program goal would be to have most affiliate-driven customers be new to the brand.